The evolution of AKS: from Containers to Kubernetes to Azure Kubernetes Services (AKS)

 - Update without downtime

 By using rolling updates you can always update without downtime.
-Rolling updates is a technique for replacing containers with a newer version one by one.
-The Kubernetes’ built-in load-balancing ensures that requests are always redirected tot the available pods.
-In most cases this makes sure that it is no longer necessary to update in the evening or at night.
+Rolling updates is a technique for replacing pods one by one with a newer version of Kubernetes.
+In many cases, it is no longer necessary to update in the evening or at night.
 You can also update more often because the updating can be automated in Kubernetes.
 Bugs are solved faster and customers get the features they ask for faster.

 - Central Management

 You manage your Kubernetes in one place.
 Kubernetes has its own storage for configurations, passwords and certificates.
 No local configuration is needed on VM or server level.
 This makes the management of a Kubernetes cluster efficient, easy and clear.
 There is also a huge number of tools and plugins available for managing Kubernetes.
 You are not obliged to use these tools, but it is nice to keep in mind that Kubernetes can grow endlessy with your organization.

 Manage your Kubernetes with Azure Kubernetes Services

-Setting up a Kubernetes cluster is a serious job and requires extensive knowledge and experience of Linux, Docker and Kubernetes.
-Even if you accomplish to set up a cluster you still must support and maintain it.
-You must plan well in advance how to deal with malfunctions, updates and extensions.
-If you are going to do all this all by yourself, this will take a lot of time and effort.
-So how can you solve this even better?
+Setting up a Kubernetes cluster manually is a serious job and requires extensive knowledge and experience of Linux, Docker and Kubernetes.
+Even if you are successful in setting up a Kubernetes cluster, you still have to manage it.
+You need to plan how to deal with malfunctions, updates and extensions.
+If you are going to do all this all by yourself, this will take a lot of time and it will be quite expensive.
+So how can you manage kubernetes clusters properly?

 Azure Kubernetes Services